ethangumin/sort_visualizer/README.md

     <li>Start and reset the visualization</li>
     <li>Select an algorithm</li>
     <li>Choose a number of inputs to sort</li>
+    <li>Select a sort speed</li>
     <li>Toggle a modal to learn more about each algorithm</li>
 </ul>
-In addition, this project will include:
+In addition, this project includes:
 <ul>
-    <li>A modal describing "Sort Visualizer" and instructions on how to use it</li>
+    <li>A modal describing the "Sort Visualizer" application and instructions on how to use it</li>
     <li>A production README</li>
 </ul>